ddamme05/TTP-Assignments/blogging/README.md

 ### Posts

-- `GET /posts`: Retrieve all posts.
+- `GET /posts`: Retrieve all posts, includes parameters.
 - `POST /posts`: Create a new post.
 - `GET /posts/:id`: Retrieve a specific post by ID.
 - `PUT /posts/:id`: Update a specific post by ID.